 As business partners of Mabuhay Vinyl Corporation, suppliers are expected to deliver the materials and/or services within the established requirements.
+The Company, having two HALAL Certifications with the IDCP and HDIP, ensures that procured critical raw materials have Halal Certificates.
 In ensuring that the Company deals with reliable and competent suppliers, a vendor accreditation process was developed examining the suppliers' impact on the Company's operation and Safety, Health, and Environment.
 The company implements systems and processes that ensure suppliers compliance with all laws on Safety, Health and Environmental standards.
 The Company, before selecting suppliers, requires that they comply with all the regulatory requirements and are able to manifest their financial ability to supply the needed materials and/or services.